ellexus/mistral_plugins/output/mistral_graphite/readme.rst

    END

-To enable the output plugin you should set the ``MISTRAL_PLUGIN_CONFIG`` environment variable to point at the plugin configuration file.
+To enable the output plug-in you should set the ``MISTRAL_PLUGIN_CONFIG`` environment variable to point at the plug-in configuration file.